High Availability for Compute Instances

 ComputeInstanceHArole includes all the services in the default

-compute-instance-haflavor to tag Compute nodes that you want to designate for Instance HA.
-For example:
+compute-instance-haflavor to tag the Compute nodes to manage with Instance HA.

 $ source ~/stackrc $ openstack flavor create --id auto --ram 6144 --disk 40 --vcpus 4 compute-instance-ha $ openstack flavor set --property "cpu_arch"="x86_64" --property "capabilities:boot_option"="local" --property "capabilities:profile"="compute-instance-ha" compute-instance-ha

-Tag each Compute node that you want to designate for Instance HA with the
+Tag each Compute node that you want to manage with Instance HA with the

 $ openstack baremetal node set --property capabilities='profile:compute-instance-ha,boot_option:local' <NODE UUID>